USPTO Examiner NEDIALKOVA LILIA V - Art Unit 1724

 After-Final Amendment Practice

-This examiner enters after-final amendments leading to allowance in 24.7% of cases where such amendments are filed.
-This entry rate is in the 25% percentile among all examiners.
-Strategic Recommendation: This examiner rarely enters after-final amendments compared to other examiners.
-You should generally plan to file an RCE or appeal rather than relying on after-final amendment entry.
-Per MPEP § 714.12, primary examiners have discretion in entering after-final amendments, and this examiner exercises that discretion conservatively.
+This examiner enters after-final amendments leading to allowance in 23.1% of cases where such amendments are filed.
+This entry rate is in the 30% percentile among all examiners.
+Strategic Recommendation: This examiner shows below-average receptiveness to after-final amendments.
+You may need to file an RCE or appeal rather than relying on after-final amendment entry.

 Pre-Appeal Conference Effectiveness